Sophia Wilson: Club career

 Wilson playing for Portland Thorns FC at the 2022 NWSL Championship.

 Wilson was the #1 pick at the 2020 NWSL College Draft and was selected by Portland Thorns FC.
 Wilson's first season with the Thorns was sidetracked by a foot injury and the COVID-19 pandemic.
 She made four appearances during the NWSL Fall Series and scored one goal in a 3–0 win against the Utah Royals FC.
 The Thorns finished in first place with a (W-L-D) record.

 Wilson was a starting forward in 17 of her 22 appearances in the 2021 season and scored seven goals.
-During her regular season league debut on May 16, 2021, Smith scored a brace against the Chicago Red Stars in a 5–0 win.
+During her regular season league debut on May 16, 2021, Wilson scored a brace against the Chicago Red Stars in a 5–0 win.
 Portland finished in first place, winning the NWSL Shield and earning a berth to the NWSL Playoffs, where they were defeated by the Chicago Red Stars in the semi-final.

 Wilson scored three goals in five matches in the 2022 NWSL Challenge Cup.
 She earned league MVP honors for the 2022 NWSL season.
 The Thorns won the NWSL Championship, with Wilson scoring the first goal in the final, and she was named Championship MVP.

 On April 1, 2023, Wilson scored her first professional hat-trick in a 4–1 victory against the Kansas City Current.
 She was named NWSL Player of the Month for March/April and to the NWSL Best XI of the month.
 Two months later in June, she was named NWSL Player of the Month for the second time during the 2023 season after scoring six goals in four matches.
 Despite a knee injury that kept her out for three games after returning from the 2023 FIFA Women's World Cup, Wilson went on to finish the 2023 season as the league's top scorer.
 She secured the NWSL Golden Boot after scoring 11 goals in 17 matches and she was named to the NWSL Best XI for the second time in her career at the conclusion of the season.
 In 2024 she was signed by the Thorns to a two-year contract extension that made her the highest paid player in the NWSL.

+Having taken maternity leave during the 2025 season, Wilson made her return to play on March 6, 2026, featuring in a 5–1 win over Monterrey. on April 26, she scored her first goal since November 2024, netting the game-winner in a victory over Angel City FC.